 Supplemental, Special, or Emergency Appropriations (SU) may apply to any fund or account.
 Enter appropriation amounts made specifically by legislation other than the GAA.
-Subsequent entries or adjustments must include increases to the original supplemental or special appropriations amount.
+Subsequent entries or adjustments to this appropriation type, including authorized carry forward of unspent appropriations, may include increases or decreases to the original supplemental or special appropriations amount.
 However, any lapses of supplemental or special appropriations should be entered as a Lapsed Appropriation type.
 Enter the correct citation for each adjustment.

-Supplemental, Special, or Emergency Appropriations include, but are not limited to the following:
+Supplemental, Special, or Emergency Appropriations include, but are not limited to, the following: